deprecated-packages/symplify/packages/MonorepoBuilder/README.md

 }
 ```

-even if there is already version 3.0 out.

-Get rid of this manual work!
-Add this command to your release workflow:
+**Not good.** Get rid of this manual work and add this command to your release workflow:

 ```bash
 vendor/bin/monorepo-builder package-alias